warmana/cloudant-docs-fork/source/includes/api/_database.md

 if you request a list of changes twice, using the same `since` sequence identifier both times, the order of changes in the resulting list might not be the same.

 You might also see some results that appear to be from _before_ the `since` parameter.

-The reason is that you might be getting results from a different replica within the shard, or perhaps even from a different shard.
+The reason is that you might be getting results from a different replica of a shard (shard replica).
-While replicas normally have the same data (by definition), the order in which the replicas were updated, and also the order in which replicas respond to a `_changes` query, naturally vary because the database is distributed.
-Consequently,
-the collation of results into a `_changes` query response can vary between each invocation.
-In other words,
-while the response always lists the changes made after the `since` parameter, the order of the changes in the list might vary.

-In addition,
-if the replicas used by a shard to respond to a given `since` value are unavailable, alternative replicas are selected, and the last known checkpoint between them is used to help synchronize the list of changes.
+Shard replicas automatically and continuously replicate to each other and therefore eventually have the same data.
+Therefore, at any point in time, a replica might differ from another replica.
+When you request a list of changes, normally the same replicas are used to respond.
+But if the node holding the shard replica is unavailable, the system substitutes a corresponding shard replica held on another node.
-If this happens,
+In this event,
-there might be changes listed in the response that were returned previously, or that are changes made 'before' the `since` sequence identifier.
+the most recent checkpoint between the replicas is used, which might cause changes from before your `since` sequence identifier to be returned.

 More information about the behavior of the `_changes` response is provided in the